PostHog/posthog.com/contents/customers/wowzer.md

 date: 2024-05-08
 ---

 [Wowzer](https://wowzer.ai/) is an AI image generation app.
 Their goal is to make it as easy as possible for any person to create beautiful images.
+In the last three months, they've grown rapidly from 0 to 100,000 active users and generated more than 3 million images.

-As a B2C product with huge amounts of data, Wowzer's product and growth teams are incredibly data-led.
-"PostHog enables us to go beyond surface-level metrics and really understand the behavior of our users," says Amin Tavana, SVP of growth at Wowzer.
-"It's foundational to how we iterate and build the best product for our users."
+This success is largely because Wowzer's product and growth teams are incredibly data-driven.
+"We're only able to achieve this because PostHog lets us go beyond basic metrics to deeply understand our users' behavior" says Amin Tavana, SVP of growth at Wowzer.

 ## Rapid experimentation and instant insights